UltraNemesis/web2tcp-proxy/README.md

 ## Build

 web2tcp-proxy is written in Go langauge.
-In order to obtain and build the code, make sure you have Go tooling in the PATH and run the following command.
+In order to use it, make sure you have Go tooling in the PATH and run the following command.
+This will get the code and its dependencies, build it and will put the executable for your current platform in the bin directory.

     go get github.com/UltraNemesis/web2tcp-proxy